Measurement-induced purification in large-N hybrid Brownian circuits: Introduction

-Although much of this early work on measurement-induced phase transitions was driven by numerical simulations of Clifford circuits, Refs. \cite{bao2020theory,jian2020measurement} showed that Haar-random hybrid circuits in $1+1$d could be mapped exactly onto effective replica statistical mechanics problems in 2d.
+Due to the inherently many-body nature of these entanglement transitions, the earliest work on measurement-induced phase transitions was driven by numerical simulations of Clifford circuits, in which a restricted subgroup of quantum operations can be simulated efficiently on a classical computer.
+Subsequently, Refs. \cite{bao2020theory,jian2020measurement} showed that Haar-random hybrid circuits in $1+1$d could be mapped exactly onto effective replica statistical mechanics problems in 2d.
 In these replica Potts models, the volume-law phase can be identified as the `low-temperature' replica permutation symmetry-broken phase of the Potts model, while the area-law phase is associated with replica-symmetric `paramagnetic' phase.
 Moreover, as we emphasize below, there are actually families of observables and phase transitions related to different kinds of averaging procedures which translate to different kinds of replica limits.
 These and other mappings are general, but analytical progress has been hampered by the presence of non-positive weights in the generalized partition function; in certain cases the problem can be ameliorated by considering the limit of large local Hilbert space dimension or restricting to special classes of circuits.
 One also has to take a delicate replica limit to access entanglement observables averaged with respect to Born probabilities.